Creative collection of art for Morley-Ellenbrook Line - METRONET

 Philippa Kelly – two clusters of sculptural freshwater mussels will feature in Whiteman Park Station landscaping and are linked to the well-known and nearby Mussel Pool and the Carter’s Freshwater Mussel found in nearby wetlands.
 Philippa will engage with Noongar stakeholders through a river walk and yarning session to ensure the sculptures align with Noongar protocols and stories.

 Marcia McGuire and Penelope Forlano – have worked collaboratively to create a design narrative for the glass skylights located at all five stations.
-Marcia will create designs for Ellenbrook Station, themed around Whadjuk cultural activities linked to ‘welcoming’ practices and natural elements such as the Balga, peppermint leaves and fire/smoke; and Malaga will reference Whadjuk toolmaking practices.
+Marcia will create designs for Ellenbrook Station, themed around Whadjuk cultural activities linked to ‘welcoming’ practices and natural elements such as the Balga, peppermint leaves and fire/smoke; and Ballajura will reference Whadjuk toolmaking practices.
 In consultation with Marcia, Penelope’s designs are an interpretation of Aboriginal knowledge and the interconnected nature of country.
 This is represented with marsupials/mammals at Whiteman Park Station, waterbirds at Noranda Station and reptiles at Morley Station.

 Mel McVee – the multi-disciplinary artist (in collaboration with her sister), will paint banksia and wetland themed murals filled with native flora and fauna in and around the pedestrian underpass at Noranda Station.